SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 2. Not Testing with Real Volumes

-- Timeouts in batch calls
+- Timeouts on batch calls

 - Memory leaks in transformations